 - There is a chance to fall prey to insects

-Bonsai trees are not just some houseplants, rather an art form that requires great patience and care.
+Bonsai style trees are not just some houseplants, rather an art form that requires great patience and care.
 Apart from their aesthetics and general good vibes, the best bonsai trees can also help with your mental well-being.
-Few feeling in the world can compare to the peace of mind and sense of accomplishment coming from a well-groomed, healthy, and beautiful bonsai tree in your home or office.
+Few feeling in the world can compare to the peace of mind and sense of accomplishment coming from a well-groomed, healthy, and beautiful bonsai style tree in your home or office.